DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_adpypsrp/README.md

 The local Datamodel keys MUST exist in `standardAttributes` or `otherAttributes`, and will be used as cmdlet parameters with associated values, allowing to handle every AD attributes.

-The `GroupMembers` will only associate a `User` with a `Group`, and can't handle nested groups.
+The `GroupMembers` will only associate a `User` with a `Group` and can't handle nested groups.

 To avoid security issues and corner cases with trashbin, a complex random password is set when user is created.
-This unknown password will be overwritten by next `UserPassword` event of the `User`.
+This unknown password will be overwritten by the next `UserPassword` event of the `User`.
 This avoids having an enabled account with no password.

 The trashbin will only disable the account.